imbacraft/datafilereader/README.md

 1. Clone the repository from GitHub using the command:
    `git clone https://github.com/imbacraft/datafilereader.git`
 2. Navigate to the root directory of the cloned repository using the command:
-   `cd filereader`.
+   `cd datafilereader`.
 Alternatively you can import the root directory as a Project onto your favorite IDE.
 3. Install the project and its dependencies using the following command:
    `mvn clean install`.
 Alternatively, use the same command from your favorite IDE.
 4. Run the project either from your favorite IDE, or using the command: